leenoah1/fiddle/README.md

 # jsbin.com

-Here's the gist that underlies the block: <https://gist.github.com/mbostock/4062045>.
+Start with the URL for the gist (not the block): <https://gist.github.com/mbostock/4062045>.

 Browse to: https://gist.jsbin.com/mbostock/4062045

-This is similar to blockbuilder.org in that all you have to do is change "github" to "jsbin" in the gist's URL.
+That's right, all you have to do is change "github" to "jsbin" in the gist's URL.
 But...

 1. You'll have to change the URL for the data.
 In this case, you'll change